apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example converts `PI` radians to degrees
+The following example converts an angle of `PI` radians to degrees

 ```sql
 SELECT DEGREES(PI) AS "degrees"